OpenFn/kit/.changeset/warm-brooms-kneel.md

 '@openfn/deploy': patch
 ---

-Move the "enabled" flag from Jobs to Edges, in-line with Lightning changes
+Remove the `enabled` flag from Jobs, and add to Triggers and Edges